IIIF/awesome-iiif/contributing.md

 Please note that this project is released with a contributor code of conduct which will always track the IIIF community code of conduct.
 Currently this code would be the [IIIF Event Code of Conduct](http://iiif.io/event/conduct/).
 By participating in this project you agree to abide by its terms.

+By contributing to this list you waive all copyright and related neighboring rights to your contribution to this work to the extent possible under law.

 ## Adding to this list

 Please ensure your pull request adheres to the following guidelines: